fauna/fauna-python/README.rst

 .. warning::
     This driver is in beta release and not recommended for production use.
-    It operates with the Fauna database service via an API which is also in beta release, and is not recommended for production use.
+    It operates with the Fauna database service via an API which is also in beta release and is not recommended for production use.
 This driver is not compatible with v4 or earlier versions of Fauna.
 If you would like to participate in the private beta program contact product@fauna.com.